rubygems/guides/c-extensions.md

 This works because rubygems copies the shared object from `ext` to `lib` when the gem is installed.
-It seems a bit like magic, but we can now build and install the gem to see why it works:
+It seems a bit like magic, but we can now build and install the gem to see what's going on:

     % gem build hola.gemspec
     Successfully built RubyGem